maphilipps/ZH-DEMO/README.md

-# Drupal CMS
+# adesso CMS

-Drupal CMS is a fast-moving open source product that enables site builders to easily create new Drupal sites and extend them with smart defaults, all using their browser.
+adesso CMS is a fast-moving open source product that enables site builders to easily create new Drupal sites and extend them with smart defaults, all using their browser.

 ## Getting started